Medical Surgical Units

 Accelerated Access is a 34 bed adult med/surg unit.
 Patients are a combination of short stays and admissions from the ER and clinics.
 Many patients come to E4 to await specialty placement on units that are full such as Oncology.
 Because of our purpose and unit structure, patient turnover is very high resulting in an extremely well coordinated team of professional nurses.
 We are also the home unit for the Cystic Fibrosis patient population.
 The unit currently employs a staff of 41 registered nurses and 4 hospital unit service coordinators.

-The Neuroscience Unit is a 18 bed acute care unit specializing in the care of neuro surgical, neuro trauma, neurology and stroke patients.
+The Neuroscience Unit is a 15 bed acute care unit specializing in the care of neuro surgical, neuro trauma, neurology, and stroke patients.
+The unit has four dedicated beds which allow for video EEG monitoring.
 Patient diagnoses include traumatic brain injury, subarachnoid hemorrhage, subdural and epidural hematomas, brain tumor, aneurysm, intracerebral hemorrhage, spinal surgery, seizure and ischemic stroke.
 The unit serves as the specialty area for the management of stroke patients.

-The PM&R Unit is a 19 bed unit that specializes in the care of patients with traumatic injuries, acute and chronic musculoskeletal conditions, brain and spinal cord injuries, neuromuscular disorders and medically debilitating illnesses.
+The Physical Medicine and Rehabilitation Unit is a 19 bed unit that specializes in the care of patients with traumatic injuries, acute and chronic musculoskeletal conditions, brain and spinal cord injuries, neuromuscular disorders and medically debilitating illnesses.
 Patients are cared for by an interdisciplinary team that includes registered nurses, physicians, physical therapists, occupational therapists, speech pathologists, psychologists and social workers.
 The team works to improve the health, function and quality of life of the patients.
+Our goal is to provide excellent care to meet your medical, psychological, physical and social needs while promoting independence in preparation for transitioning back into your pre-injury routine.

 Eric Moore, R.N., B.S.N., M.B.A., N.E.A.-BC